michaelsteven/data-pipeline-notes/code-ready-containers/run_terraform_modules.md

 Step 9 - When prompted for the cluster type, enter "o" for openshift

-Step 10 - when prompted for variable input, put in dummy data
+Step 10 - When prompted to proceed, enter "y"

 ## Cleaning Up
 Step 1. - In the terminal where the CRC was started, delete the CRC VM instance and start it up again